rcookie23/Amazon_Vine_Analysis/README.md

 This analysis should be performed again with the filteres changed to include a greater number of products in the Vine program.
 This would allow for a more accurate representation of the amount of Five Star reviews.
 We could either lower the total number of votes required, or lower the percentage of helpful votes required.

-Please see the .ipynb files included in this repository to view the methodology used in our analysis.
+Please see the Vine_Review_Analysis.ipynb file included in this repository to view the methodology used in our analysis.